Speed: The GCS ENCS Cluster

 2.1.1 SSH Connections

-1. An active GCS ENCS user account, which has permission to connect to Speed (see Section 1.7).
+1. Active GCS ENCS user account: Ensure you have an active GCS ENCS user account with permission to connect to Speed (see Section 1.8).

-2. If you are off campus, an active connection to Concordia’s VPN.
-Accessing Concordia’s VPN requires a Concordia netname.
+2. VPN Connection (for off-campus access): If you are off-campus, you wil need to establish an active connection to Concordia’s VPN, which requires a Concordia netname.

-3. Windows systems require a terminal emulator such as PuTTY, Cygwin, or MobaXterm.
+3. Terminal Emulator for Windows: Windows systems use a terminal emulator such as PuTTY, Cygwin, or MobaXterm.

-4. macOS systems do have a Terminal app for this or xterm that comes with XQuarz.
+4. Terminal for macOS: macOS systems have a built-in Terminal app or xterm that comes with XQuartz.

-Open up a terminal window and type in the following SSH command being sure to replace <ENCSusername> with your ENCS account’s username.
+To create an SSH connection to Speed, open a terminal window and type the following command, replacing <ENCSusername> with your ENCS account’s username:

 ssh <ENCSusername>@speed.encs.concordia.ca